-Some insurance companies, including USAA, Geico and State Farm have started to offer ridesharing insurance to their customers, although these policies are not available in all states.
+Some insurance companies, including USAA, Geico, and State Farm. have started to offer ridesharing insurance to their customers, although these policies are not available in all states.
 Typically, they are hybrid policies that combine personal and commercial coverage.
-Prices vary, but can be as low as an additional $6 to $8 dollars per month (or $40 to $50 for a six-month period).
+Prices vary but can be as low as an additional $6 to $8 per month (or $40 to $50 for a six months).
 Bottom line: If you drive for a ridesharing company, understand what insurance responsibilities the company shoulders, and talk to your insurance agent about filling any gaps.

 Food Delivery Person

-If you have your own snow removal service, you'll need commercial insurance.
+If you have a snow removal service, you'll need commercial insurance.
 This will probably be required by law, or at least by your snow removal contract.
 In addition to liability insurance, you may want to consider extensive collision and comprehensive insurance since driving will occur in hazardous conditions.

 Still not sure if you might need commercial auto insurance?
-If you can answer yes to any of these questions, it's likely you do:
+If you can answer yes to any of these questions, you likely do: